 Lymph-Vein HP: Extensively researched citrus-based flavonoids in a unique micronized form help support all the body’s circulatory systems.
-Encourage healthy veins, capillaries, and blood flow, promote healthy lymphatic drainage, and enhance antioxidant activity and the body’s normal response to inflammation.
+Encourage healthy veins, capillaries, and blood flow, promote healthy lymphatic drainage, and enhance antioxidant activity.

 Brahmi Brain: The herb Brahmi has long been revered in Ayurveda for its mental-clarity enhancing properties.
 Recent research has designated Brahmi as a powerful agent for microcirculation – meaning that beyond being a boon to the circulation as we know it, Brahmi enhances blood flow into event the smallest vessels, thereby powerfully supporting the skin and water retention.

 Amalaki: Amalaki (Emblica officinalis), also known as Indian Gooseberry, is a small fruit from the Amla tree.
-Amalaki may be most well known for its support of antioxidant activity and healthy skin via the encouragement of collagen and elastin production.
+Amalaki may be most well known for its support of antioxidant activity and healthy skin via the encouragement of natural collagen and elastin production.
 In this way, Amalaki supports not only the health of the outer skin, but also the inner skin that lines the gut, respiratory tract, and all the mucous membranes of the body.
-Notably, Amalaki has also been shown to encourage healthy good and bad cholesterol levels in support of optimal heart and cardiovascular health.
+Notably, Amalaki has also been shown to encourage cholesterol levels already within the normal range in support of optimal heart and cardiovascular health.

 - The Brain-Lymph Connection for Better Mood & Memory